isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-witness-to-history.md

 <br/>
 <img src="/images/Vol-16-issue-1/History/certificate.png">

-Certificate of Major-General Feng Yee’s appointment in February 1943 as the Deputy Chief of Staff in the headquarters of the Commander -in-Chief of the Chinese Expeditionary Force.
+Certificate of Major-General Feng Yee’s appointment in February 1943 as the Deputy Chief of Staff in the headquarters of the Commander-in-Chief of the Chinese Expeditionary Force.
 Documents of Major-General Feng Yee (冯衍将军珍藏资料). <i>Collection of the National Library, Singapore (Accession no.: B34450839C)</i>.

 </div>